geocortex/dev-center/docs/mobile/concepts-advanced-layout.md

 </layout>
 ```

 This layout has components such as `<search/>` or `<gxm:add-feature/>` which require the context of a specific map to function.
-However, these components are not nested within the one `<map/>` component in the app.
-Therefore, they will start a breadth first search to discover the map and bind to it.
+However, these components are **not** nested within the one `<map/>` component in the app.
+Therefore, they will start a breadth first search to discover a map component and bind to it.

+#### Implicit Config Binding

+TODO

 ### Presentation Attributes